Exam Applications and structures

 Candidates must pass the MCQ paper before they can apply to sit the SOE.
 A pass in the MCQ paper will be valid for three years, after which time if the whole examination has not been passed, the MCQ must be re-taken.
 Candidates will be allowed six attempts at each section subject and will be required to provide evidence of additional educational training for the sixth attempt at each section.
 More information can be found in Regulation 3.8 of the Exam Regulations.

-Applications will not be accepted after 5pm on the published closing date.
 Closing dates for applications are listed in the FFPMRCA Examinations Calendar.
-PDF applications can be downloaded below:

 Please be aware that your eligibility is based on information that you must provide to the College in advance of an application and so, if we have not received copies of certain documents you will be unable to complete an online application.
 The documents that should be submitted in advance are outlined in the exam regulations.

 If you have any other query, then please don’t hesitate to contact the Online Services Exams Team at firstname.lastname@example.org.

 The College cannot be held responsible for late/non receipt of applications caused by delays/problems in the postal system.
 Applicants will receive an e-mail to notify them when their application has been booked on to the exam.
 Further admission documents will follow by post.
 The address on your application form will be used for all correspondence relating to the current exam.